 - Select the Case Sensitive checkbox if you want Designer to distinguish between uppercase and lowercase characters when searching.

 - Specify the search scope:

-- Selected Resources: Select to search from the leaf nodes of the resource that you have selected in the Catalog Manager resource tree when you open the dialog box.
+- Selected Resources: Specifies to search from the leaf nodes of the resource that you have selected in the Catalog Manager resource tree when you open the dialog box.

-- Search In: Select to search from the leaf nodes of the selected catalog data source.
+- Search In: Specifies to search from the leaf nodes of the selected catalog data source.
 To search from all data sources, select All.

 For example, if you want to find the DBField Customer Name in the Queries node, select the node in the Catalog Manager, then in the Search dialog box, type Customer Name in the Search Expression text box and select the scope as Selected Resource.